ArrowheadFramework/ahf-core-nodejs/README.md

   to get right, or (3) contains security-critical functionality.
 - Integration tests are not to be part of this repository.
-- The package is not to contain any implementations of cryptographic primitives, such as secure hash functions or any other kind of encryption functions.
+- The package is not to contain any implementations of cryptographic primitives, such as secure hash functions, etc.

 ### Rationale